robertgreiner/email-forensics/reports/incident_report_20251223_final.md

 1. **Root cause identified:** Lori Maynard's Google account was compromised on December 1, 2025, due to lack of 2FA protection.

-2. **Attack was more extensive than initially believed:** Attacker maintained active access for 12 days (Dec 4-15), viewed 1,267 emails, sent 2 exfiltration emails to attacker domains, and permanently deleted 7 emails to cover tracks.
+2. **Attack was more extensive than initially believed:** Attacker used 5 different IPs, maintained active access for 12 days (Dec 4-15), executed 1,606 events, viewed 1,318 emails, sent 4 exfiltration emails to attacker domains, and permanently deleted 9 emails to cover tracks.

+3. **No impersonation occurred:** The attacker did NOT send emails to legitimate third parties as Lori.
+All emails from attacker IPs went to attacker-controlled domains.
+This was purely intelligence gathering and data theft - the fraud was committed FROM the attacker's typosquat domains.

-3. **Data exfiltration confirmed:** At minimum, Cintas invoice data was sent to attacker-controlled domain.
-Additional data may have been exfiltrated via the blank-subject email to ssdhvca.com.
+4. **Data exfiltration confirmed:** Standard Supply invoice thread data ($300,600.82 ACH payment) and Cintas invoice data were sent to attacker-controlled domains.

-4. **Scope contained:** No other Moss accounts were accessed by the attacker.
+5. **Scope contained:** No other Moss accounts were accessed by the attacker.
 The compromise was limited to Lori's account.

-5. **Remediation complete:** Password reset, 2FA enrolled, and account verified clean as of December 23, 2025.
+6. **Remediation complete:** Password reset, 2FA enrolled, and account verified clean as of December 23, 2025.

-6. **Systemic risk remains:** 83% of users lack 2FA, leaving the organization vulnerable to similar attacks.
+7. **Systemic risk remains:** 83% of users lack 2FA, leaving the organization vulnerable to similar attacks.

-7. **Standard Supply findings validated:** Their DFIR conclusion of "no compromise" is consistent with our analysis.
+8. **Standard Supply findings validated:** Their DFIR conclusion of "no compromise" is consistent with our analysis.
 The attack originated from the Moss side.

-8. **Additional vendor risk:** Cintas should be notified that their invoice data may have been compromised and to watch for BEC attempts.
+9. **Additional vendor risk:** Cintas should be notified that their invoice data may have been compromised and to watch for BEC attempts.

+10. **Banking concern:** Attacker repeatedly viewed Texas Security Bank login alerts - bank should be contacted to verify no unauthorized access.

 ---